GuildCrafts/web-development-js/CONTRIBUTING.md

 > Chat command-line tool with Node.js

-### Step 2: Create the Goal Issue
+### Step 3: Create a New Goal File

-Go to `Issues`, and click on the `New issue` button.

-This will open the "new issue" form, which lets you add a title and description for your issue.

-The title will be blank, but the description should come pre-populated with the default [issue template][issue-template].
-Use the formatting provided by the template.

-You may need to come back and update the link to your **learning contract** once you've created it.

-#### 2.1: Write a Brief Overview of the Goal
+The goal file serves as a contract for learners to know _how to complete the goal_ with great specificity and clarity.

+To add your learning contract to the `_goals/` directory, use [GitHub flow][gh-flow-guide] (create a branch, commit changes, open pull request).

+1. Create a new branch from `master`.
+1. Make a new file with the format `GOAL_NUMBER-GOAL_TITLE.md` (see other files in `_goals/` for examples).
+1. Copy the contents of the [goal template][goal-template] into your goal file.
+1. Fill out each section of the goal file.
+1. Open a pull request and ask for review from a [goal librarian][team-librarians] (Step 4).

+### Step 4: Set your Goal Metadata

-In 2-5 sentences, describe what the goal is and what learners who work on the goal will produce.
+At the top of the goal file is the "front matter", or goal metadata.

-It helps to be clear and specific in this overview.
-Answer the key questions that a learner considering this goal would want to know:

-- What will I be working on?
-What is the expected output?
-- Where can I find the learning contract and goal repo (if any)?
+Fill this out, making sure to add values for each property of the metadata.
+Use other published goals as a reference to see what the expected format is.
+Extra details about some of the properties are supplied below.

-#### 2.2: Determine Team Size, Goal Type, & Difficulty Level
+#### Team Size

 All goals have a "recommended team size".
 Some goals are more appropriate for small teams of 2, others for a large team of 5 or 6.
 Some goals can even be "solo" goals (i.e. team size of 1).

-Consider the scope of your goal, and add an appropriate `team-size-*` label.
+Consider the scope of your goal, and pick an appropriate `teamSize` label.

+#### Labels

-Then, choose the appropriate goal type from the list below and tag it with the corresponding label.
+Choose the appropriate goal type from the list below and tag it with the corresponding label(s).

 - `foundational`: no "product" produced.
 Purely for focusing on fundamental skill building.
 Example: "Relational DB design"
 - `practice`: one-off, toy projects.
 For exploring and learning in a sandboxed environment, but with a defined (albeit contrived) "product".
 Example: "Bookstore App"